 and series 4 and 5 of the Shaun TV series,

-Dave Alex is currently Director of Photography on Nick Parks new Feature….’Early Man’.
+Dave Alex recently completed his role as Director of Photography on Nick Parks new Feature….’Early Man’ ( 2018 ).